 The most-cited debunking of the myth, The Keyword Density of Non-Sense, was written by Dr. Edel Garcia (Orion), whose good friend, Mike Grehan, asked him after SES New York (2005) to do something about the unproven KD theories swirling around.

 You can find the study in Mike Grehan’s newsletter, then co-authored with Christine Churchill, CEO of Key Relevance.

 Garcia wrote an analysis combining IR (information retrieval), semantics and math but “no conclusion so readers could draw their own”.

 Nacho Hernandez brought this article to Rand Fishkin’s attention in the Search Engine Watch Forums.
-Rand was 90 days into developing a keyword density tool to measure on-page term weight.
+Rand was 90 days into developing a tool to measure on-page term weight.
 After reading Orion’s article, he concluded “only an extraordinary budget and very talented programmer could build such a thing.”